 And yet, laughter is one of the most potent non-pharmaceutical treatments available for so much of what ails us, especially as we advance through the years.

-It may seem ridiculous, even illogical, to resolve to laugh more in a world that seems beset with political unrest and violence, yet all the worrying we do doesn’t change one iota of the world’s future.
+It may seem ridiculous, even illogical, to resolve to laugh more in a world that seems beset with health crises, political unrest and violence, yet all the worrying we do doesn’t change one iota of the world’s future.
 However, a good dose of daily laughter may indeed change our personal future.

 A recent study of 20,934 individuals (10,206 men and 10,728 women) aged 65 years or older showed that laughter had a profound impact on their health and well-being.